dfinity/ICRC/ICRCs/ICRC-4/ICRC-4.md

     accounts: vec Account;
 };

-type BalanceQueryResult = vec (Account, nat);
+type BalanceQueryResult = vec nat;

 // icrc4_balance_of_batch method definition
-icrc4_balance_of_batch: (BalanceQueryArgs) -> (BalanceQueryResult) query;
+icrc4_balance_of_batch: (BalanceQueryArgs) -> async (BalanceQueryResult) query;
 ```

 #### Preconditions for the Balance Query Batch

-- The request MUST include a list of accounts, each specified by their owner principal and optionally a subaccount.
+- The request MUST include a list of accounts with at least one item, each specified by their owner principal and optionally a subaccount.
-- The number of accounts in the query MUST NOT exceed the maximum batch size for balance queries specified by the ledger.
+- The number of accounts in the query SHOULD NOT exceed the maximum batch size for balance queries specified by the ledger.

 #### Postconditions for the Balance Query Batch

-- The method returns a list of accounts paired with their respective balances if the query succeeds.
+- The method returns a list of balances in order or request if the query succeeds.
-- If an error occurs due to too many requests, a `TooManyRequests` trap will occur.
+- If too many requests are provided the ledger MAY truncate the responses at the limit.
 - Every balance included in the result corresponds directly to an account in the input query, maintaining the same order to facilitate mapping between requested accounts and their balances.
-Todo: do we want to require ordering?

 ## Batch Transfer Metadata